Thotti Jaya: Plot

 Jayachandran is an orphan working in a hotel as a helper.
 It is assumed he gets his title name "Thotti Jaya", as he is found in a garbage bin as an infant.
 One day he beats and fends off a man who gets into a squabble with the hotel owner.
 The following night, the hotel owner rewards him with cash and dreads him the next morning.
 He realises people only respect the people they fear, so he walks out from the hotel and reaches Chennai.
 He is spotted by Seena Thana and is hired as a henchman.
 In an incident, Thotti Jaya gets entangled in a political and police trap.
 To escape from the police, he slips to Calcutta and goes into hiding.
 Meanwhile, Brinda, a college girl from Kanyakumari, comes to Calcutta on a tour along with her friends.
 Pimps operating in the red light area of Calcutta take her away.
 Thotti Jaya accidentally meets Brinda when she tries to escape from the gang.
 He helps Brinda escape from the gang and takes her safely to Kanyakumari.
 On her way back home by train, Brinda starts admiring Thotti Jaya's niceties and gradually falls in love with him.
 When she expresses her desire, Thotti Jaya reciprocates her love, and both decide to enter into wedlock, but little does he know that Brinda is actually Seena Thana's daughter.
 Thotti Jaya takes Brinda away from her house and earns Seena Thana's wrath.
 Angered by this, Seena Thana summons his rowdy gangs and plots to bump off Thotti Jaya.
 How Thotti Jaya accomplishes his hopes of marrying Brinda is told in the remaining part of the story.

 Production

 After completing Sachein, producer Kalaipuli S. Thanu approved a plotline narrated by V. Z. Durai.
 Durai wanted Jeevan to play the lead role and also conducted test shoots with him, but the director was not impressed with his performance, so he replaced him with Silambarasan.
 Thanu was initially reluctant to have him as the lead actor since Thanu had misunderstandings with his father T. Rajendar during the time of Cooliekkaran; he later made up his mind.
 Nayanthara was initially selected as the heroine, but she was replaced with Gopika.
 Thotti Gaja was an early title for the film before Thotti Jaya was confirmed.
+The film was launched at Sathyam Cinemas in July 2004.
 Silambarasan refused to dub for the film after shooting citing salary problems; the problem was resolved in Tamil Nadu Producers Council.